ngocusth/hicstuff/README.md

 #### Filtering of 3C events

 Filters spurious 3C events such as loops and uncuts from the library based on a minimum distance threshold automatically estimated from the library by default.
 Can also plot 3C library statistics.
+This module takes a pairs file with 9 columns as input (readID, chr1, pos1, chr2, pos2, strand1, strand2, frag1, frag2) and filters it.

     usage:
         filter [--interactive | --thresholds INT-INT] [--plot]
-               [--figdir FILE] <input> <output>
+               [--figdir FILE] <input.pairs> <output.pairs>

 #### Viewing the contact map